wrightrocket/modes/README.md

+# Modes
+This bash script create files and directories with every possible combination of permissions.

-# modes.sh
+## modes.sh
 A bash script to generate files and directories using all modes of permissions.

-# modes-cleanup.sh
+## modes-cleanup.sh
 A bash script to remove the file* and dir* files from a directory created by modes.sh.

-# modes-dirs-files.tar.gz
+## modes-dirs-files.tar.gz
 An archive file created by the tar command of all files and directories modes.sh creates.

-# modes-view.sh
+## modes-view.sh
 A bash script to view the compressed archive files showing the symbolic permissions.

 ## Notes